 - improve or find new methods for the prevention, early detection and screening for all types of liver disease

 - improve or find new treatments for liver disease to benefit patients

 - identify and address areas of unmet medical and research needs in liver disease

 - ensure research funding supports the further development of the Trust’s own services for the benefit of anyone affected by a liver condition

-The Trust is a member of the Association of Medical Research Charities (AMRC) and operates a rigorous process of application and peer review when giving out research grants.
-This ensures that any grants we award for research are based on an independently rated assessment of the proposed work by a knowledgeable group of experts.
+The Trust operates a rigorous process of application and peer review when giving out research grants.
+This ensures that all grants we award for research are based on an independently rated assessment of the proposed work by a knowledgeable group of experts.